 - Get new followers and connections

-By building success stories with employee advocacy and sharing it with the other employees, new candidates can be attracted, thereby further spreading the company’s messages.
-In this way, the company and the people behind can obtain the exposure that otherwise would not be possible.
+By building success stories with employee advocacy and sharing it with the other employees, new candidates can be attracted.
+In this way, the company and its employees can obtain the exposure that otherwise would not be possible.

 Develop a policy

-When your employees are about to start sharing content on social media, it is a good idea to have a solid SoMe policy that sets up guidelines for sharing, and how an organization and its employees should behave online.
+When your employees are about to start sharing content on social media, it is a good idea to have a solid SoMe policy that sets up guidelines.
+Guidelines such as sharing and how an organization and its employees should behave online.
 The policy is there to protect your company’s reputation and encourage employees to share the company’s messages responsibly.
 A SoMe policy: